 If a Trinidad State Junior College student has not been seen on campus for more than 24 hours and community members do not know where the student may be or are concerned about their whereabouts, the Vice President of Student Services should be notified at 719-846-5643.
 If this report is made after typical business hours, community members should immediately notify the local Police Department by calling 9-1-1.
-At PPCC, Centennial Campus, contact PPCC Department of Public Safety at 719-502-2911.
 At ASU, Contact ASU Police Department at 719-587-7901.
 All missing student reports will be investigated.